CEBC Ethics Case Competition

 - Video Gaming: Economic, Legal and Ethical Considerations

-Winners of the CEBC Ethics Case Competition go on to compete in the International Intercollegiate Business Ethics Case Competition (IBECC) hosted by Loyola Marymount University (LMU), Ethics and Compliance Officer Association (ECOA) and the University of St. Thomas – Minnesota.
+Winners of the CEBC Ethics Case Competition go on to compete in the International Business Ethics Case Competition (IBECC) hosted by Loyola Marymount University (LMU), the Ethics and Compliance Officer Association (ECOA) and the University of St. Thomas – Minnesota.

 The competition is a great opportunity for students to enrich their ethics experience – a UST trademark, strengthen their business analytical skills, and to build relationships with Twin Cities business executives and St. Thomas faculty who serve as judges for the competition.